bradhowes/SF2LibAU/README.md

 # Selecting Bank/Program

-The above command SysEx command is useful when selecting an preset from within the SF2 file, but presets are also addressed by a _bank_ and a _program_ value, where a bank contains a collection of programs, and only one bank is active at a time.
-To change the program in the current bank, there is the MIDI 1.0 programChange command (0xC0) that takes one byte (0-127) that is the value of the program to use.
+The above SysEx command is useful when selecting a preset from within the SF2 file, but presets are also addressed by a _bank_ and a _program_ value, where a bank contains a collection of programs, and only one bank is active at a time.
+To change the program in the current bank, there is the MIDI 1.0 programChange command (0xC0) that takes one byte (0-127) that is the value of the program to use in the current bank.

 To switch banks, one can do so by setting two dedicated continuous-controller (CC) values that hold the MSB (0x00) and LSB (0x20) of the bank.
 Both take one byte of value (0-127), so the maximum bank is 128 x 127 + 127 = 16383.
 To change